eloj/radix-sorting/README.md

 The 11-bit version on the other hand was surprisingly bad, and was never even close to beating the standard 8-bit radix implementation, even when reducing the counter width down to 32-bits to compensate for the larger number of buckets.
-My current interpretation is that pushing up the L1D cache use for histograms is actually detrimental to overall performance.
+My current interpretation is that increasing L1D cache pressure with larger histograms is actually detrimental to overall performance.

 There is perhaps a world with bigger caches and faster memory where going wider is better, but for now it seems eight bits reigns supreme.